 Dr. Theresa Mayer

-Theresa S. Mayer is Purdue University’s executive vice president for research and partnerships and a professor of electrical and computer engineering.
-She oversees Purdue’s $660 million research enterprise, including Discovery Park, an interdisciplinary complex for grand-challenge research and is responsible for Purdue’s international programs and its global and corporate partnerships endeavors.
+Theresa was previously Purdue University’s executive vice president for research and partnerships and a professor of electrical and computer engineering.
+There she oversaw Purdue’s research enterprise.

 She is internationally recognized for her research in applications of nanotechnology to electronic and photonic devices with new and previously unexplored functions.
 Her work in directed and self-assembly of nanoparticles has been used to expand the types and complexity of materials that can be integrated into devices beyond standard lithographic approaches, enabling a wide range of novel structures from low-power integrated nanosensor circuits to nanostructured gradient index optical components.